joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

 Installation
 ^^^^^^^^^^^^
-Import the extension from TER (TYPO3 Extension Repository) like any other extension.
+Import. the extension from TER (TYPO3 Extension Repository) like any other extension.
 Create some pages as shown below.

 .. figure:: ../Images/AdministratorManual/InstallPages.png
 	:width: 200px
 	:alt: Pages for myleaflet

 On the page 'Ajax Map' install plugin MyLeaflet (Map).
-Make sure you have installed jQuery.
+Make sure you have installed jQuery on *top* of the page.

 On page 'myleaflet' or on your root page insert 'Typoscript Include static' (from extension) MyLeaflet (myleaflet).
 With the constant editor insert the desired settings of the extension like storage Pid, your page ID's,